 \section{Abstract}

-The $r$-color size-Ramsey number of a graph $H$, denoted $\hat{R}_r(H)$ is the smallest number of edges in a graph $G$ having the property that every $r$-coloring of the edges of $G$ contains a monochromatic copy of $H$.
+The $r$-color size-Ramsey number of a graph $H$, denoted by $\widehat{R}_r(H)$, is the minimum number of edges in a graph $G$ having the property that every $r$-coloring of the edges of $G$ contains a monochromatic copy of $H$.

-Krivelevich \cite{K1} proved that $\hat{R}_r(P_{m+1})=\Omega(r^2m)$ where $P_{m+1}$ is the path on $m$ edges.
+Krivelevich \cite{K1} proved that $\widehat{R}_r(P_{m+1})=\Omega(r^2m)$ where $P_{m+1}$ is the path on $m$ edges.
 He explains that his proof actually applies to any connected graph $H$ with $m$ edges and vertex cover number larger than $\sqrt{m}$.
-He also notes that some restriction on the vertex cover number is necessary since the star with $m$ edges, $K_{1,m}$, has vertex cover number 1 and satisfies $\hat{R}_r(K_{1,m})=r(m-1)+1$.
-We prove that the star is actually the only exception; that is, $\hat{R}_r(H)=\Omega(r^2m)$ for every non-star connected graph $H$ with $m$ edges.
+He also notes that some restriction on the vertex cover number is necessary since the star with $m$ edges, $K_{1,m}$, has vertex cover number 1 and satisfies $\widehat{R}_r(K_{1,m})=r(m-1)+1$.
+We prove that the star is actually the only exception; that is, $\widehat{R}_r(H)=\Omega(r^2m)$ for every non-star connected graph $H$ with $m$ edges.